google/highwayhash/README.md

 (https://goo.gl/80GBSD).
 This is presumably due to the lack of SIMD bit rotate instructions.

+SipHash13 is a faster but weaker variant with one mixing round per update and three during finalization.

 ## SipTreeHash

 Even faster throughput can be achieved by logically partitioning inputs into